Achillea millefolium 'Red Velvet'

 Bloom Time: Summer

-Achillea millefolium ‘Red Velvet’ is a vigorous, mat-forming perennial up to 2 feet (60 cm) tall, with finely divided leaves and leafy stems bearing flat heads up to 4 inches (10 cm) across.
-They are composed of many, small, bright, rich red flowers opening throughout the summer.
+Achillea millefolium 'Red Velvet' is a vigorous mat-forming perennial with finely divided leaves and leafy stems bearing flatheads.
+It grows up to 2 feet (60 cm) tall.
+The flatheads are up to 4 inches (10 cm) across and composed of many small, bright, rich red flowers opening throughout the summer.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).